Best Bikepacking Sleeping Bags – Ultralight Bike Touring Sleeping Bags from Summer to Winter

 Despite its affordable price, the Buell 30 maintains its quality with a basic synthetic fill and a rugged ripstop shell, foregoing the need for elaborate baffling or welding.

-Now, let’s discuss its performance.
-Priced at around $110, this sleeping bag kept me warm in temperatures above 30°F. I particularly appreciate the draft collar, which snugly wraps around my neck to retain warmth and keep cold drafts at bay.
-Additionally, the ergonomic hood fits my head perfectly, ensuring that cold air stays out.
-With a weight of only 1.5 lbs, this is the best budget sleeping bag for bikepacking!
+I particularly appreciate the draft collar, which snugly wraps around my neck to retain warmth and keep cold drafts at bay.
+Additionally, the ergonomic hood fits my head perfectly, keeping cold air out.
+At just 1.5 lbs, this is the best budget sleeping bag for bikepacking!

 cheap ultralight quilt sleeping bag